-Under the letter agreement with each of Dr. Huber and Mr. Giovine, prior to Mr. Giovine's resignation in August 2022, in the event of the termination of employment by us without cause or by the executive officer for good reason (each as defined in his letter agreement), the executive officer is entitled to the following, subject to such executive officer's execution and non-revocation of a release of claims in our favor: (i) continued payment of such executive officer's base salary for nine months; (ii) a lump sum payment of such executive officer was employed by us, regardless of whether the metrics have been established or achieved (with the continued base salary and pro-rata bonus payment reduced by any amounts the executive officer is entitled to under a restrictive covenants agreement between the executive officer and us, to the extent applicable); and (iii) payment by us of the portion of the COBRA premiums for health benefits coverage on the same terms as were applicable to the executive officer prior to termination until the earliest of (A) a period of nine months following the date that the executive officer's employment with us is terminated, (B) if the executive officer becomes eligible to enroll in a health benefit plan with a new employer, or (C) the cessation of the executive officer's continuation rights under COBRA.
+Under the letter agreement with each of Dr. Huber and Mr. Giovine, prior to Mr. Giovine's resignation in August 2022, in the event of the termination of employment by us without cause or by the executive officer for good reason (each as defined in his letter agreement), the executive officer is entitled to the following, subject to such executive officer's execution and non-revocation of a release of claims in our favor: (i) continued payment of such executive officer's base salary for nine months; (ii) a lump sum payment of such executive officer's target bonus for the year of termination, pro-rated for the portion of the year during which the executive officer was employed by us, regardless of whether the metrics have been established or achieved (with the continued base salary and pro-rata bonus payment reduced by any amounts the executive officer is entitled to under a restrictive covenants agreement between the executive officer and us, to the extent applicable); and (iii) payment by us of the portion of the COBRA premiums for health benefits coverage on the same terms as were applicable to the executive officer prior to termination until the earliest of (A) a period of nine months following the date that the executive officer's employment with us is terminated, (B) if the executive officer becomes eligible to enroll in a health benefit plan with a new employer, or (C) the cessation of the executive officer's continuation rights under COBRA.